-They will listen to the graphic details of what happened in De La Fuente Jr.'s silver GMC pickup and how, over the course of two years, he allegedly preyed on
+They will listen to the graphic details of what happened in De La Fuente Jr.

 "All of these victims were picked up in the Fruitvale district, near where he lives in the district his father represents," Owens said as he completed his opening statements.